Immersion (virtual reality)

-Immersion into virtual reality (VR) is a perception of being physically present in a non-physical world.
+In virtual reality (VR), immersion is the perception of being physically present in a non-physical world.
 The perception is created by surrounding the user of the VR system in images, sound or other stimuli that provide an engrossing total environment.

 Etymology

 The name is a metaphoric use of the experience of submersion applied to representation, fiction or simulation.
-Immersion can also be defined as the state of consciousness where a "visitor" (Maurice Benayoun) or "immersant" (Char Davies)'s awareness of physical self is transformed by being surrounded in an artificial environment; used for describing partial or complete suspension of disbelief, enabling action or reaction to stimulations encountered in a virtual or artistic environment.
+Immersion can also be defined as the state of consciousness where a "visitor" (Maurice Benayoun) or "immersant" (Char Davies) has their awareness of their physical self transformed by being surrounded in an artificial environment.
+The term is used to describe partial or complete suspension of disbelief, enabling action or reaction to stimulations encountered in a virtual or artistic environment.
 The greater the suspension of disbelief, the greater the degree of presence achieved.

 Types

 According to Ernest W. Adams, immersion can be separated into three main categories: